antonfirsov/docs/2020/11-Nov/infer#/infer#.md

 By integrating directly in the developer workflow to detect reliability and security bugs before they ship, Infer# supports agile development for .NET.
-Indeed, we already are observing promising early results on Microsoft software such as Roslyn, DotNET SDK, ASP.NET Core, and MSBuild.
+Indeed, we already are observing promising early results on Microsoft software such as Roslyn, .NET SDK, and ASP.NET Core.

 We plan to continue expanding Infer#, with support for thread safety coming next.